Coder-O/CS3500_HW_5/README.md

     - Created a GUiView interface and class (extends JFrame).
     - Created a panel interface and two panel classes for the hands and the grid.
     - Created a ThreeTrios file with a main method.
+    - Created a getMutableCopy method in the model for more advanced strategies to be able to simulate moves in advace.

 - Fixing bugs/issues
     - Revised methods to disallow illegal mutation